 - Education – health literacy resources

-The Partnership held its second Assembly 18 July 2018 at Encore Events Centre, Hoppers Crossing.
-More than 100 representatives of community, businesses, organisations, service providers and local and state government came together explore the priorities for the region.
+The Partnership held its second Assembly on 18 July 2018 at Encore Events Centre, Hoppers Crossing.
+More than 100 representatives of community, businesses, organisations, service providers and local and state government came together to explore the priorities for the region.

 Participants reviewed the 2017 priorities, and two issues were identified to further progress: employment and infrastructure for transport and health.

 In defining the top priorities for 2018, the participants arrived at three areas:

 - Jobs, skills and entrepreneurship